kartograph/kartograph.py-old/svgmap.py/readme.md

 * **--context-quality** use this if you want to set a different quality for the context (usually a lower quality)
 * **--sea** will add a background indicating the sea

-## Region Maps
+## Mapping all regions of a country

-Basically just like the **country** command, but for the selected country, the administrative-level-1 regions will be rendered instead of the country.
-Provides the same options as country.
+The **regions** (plural!) command works basically just like the *country* command, except for the selected country, the administrative-level-1 regions will be rendered instead of the country.
+The command provides the same parameters that are provided in the *country* command.

 	svgmap.py regions FRA --h 300 -o FRA-regions.svg

 ![Region map of France](https://github.com/gka/svgmap/raw/master/svgmap.py/doc/FRA-regions.svg.png)

-You can add context the same way as in country maps.
+For instance, you can add context the same way as in country maps.

 	svgmap.py regions FRA --h 300 --context --sea --padding 10 --ratio 2 -o FRA-regions-context.svg

 ![Region map of France with context](https://github.com/gka/svgmap/raw/master/svgmap.py/doc/FRA-regions-context.svg.png)

+Command specific parameters:

+* **--join-regions** join regions according to external region list (see below)

+## Mapping a single region of a country

+*NOT IMPLEMENTED, YET*

+The **region** (singular!) command allows to render just a single region of a country.

+	svgmap.py region FRA

 ## Adding Shapefile Layers